-WordPress white screen issue occasionally seen, when WordPress core and theme or Plugins get updates.
-I recently came across a frustrating problem with a WordPress website showing an intermittent blank white screen – otherwise known as the “WordPress white screen of death“.
+WordPress white screen issue occasionally is seen, when WordPress core and theme or Plugins get updates.
+I recently came across a frustrating problem with a WordPress website showing an intermittent blank white screen – otherwise known as the “WordPress white screen of death.”
 No error messages, no HTML code generated anything.

 WordPress displays blank screen after update